SkretasLab/ProteoSeeker/README.md

 sudo docker image pull proteoseeker:main
 ~~~

-The "light" version has a size of  **21.9 GB**.
-To install the "light" version use the following command:
+The light version has a size of  **21.8 GB**.
+To install the light version use the following command:
 ~~~bash
 sudo docker image pull proteoseeker:light
 ~~~